Skip to Content

 Lamb chop curry, succulent, tender and still slightly pink lamb cutlets served in an Indian-influenced spicy hot and sour gravy.

-Tamarind and vinegar off the sour notes in this quick curry, how quick I hear you say?
-Well, marinade time aside this cooks in around 30-35 minutes.
+Tamarind and vinegar offer the sour notes in this quick curry.
+How quick, I hear you ask?
+Well, marinade time aside, this cooks in around 30-35 minutes.

 Overhead Indian inspired lamb chop curry served with rice.